 I invite you to discover (or rediscover) … how the Word of God is “living and active” and that the Triune God does His work through the Word—in the Scriptures, incarnate in Jesus, and in, with and under the Sacraments.

-I invite you to walk … in the footsteps of the prophets, the apostles, and the Church universal and ancient and join with them in the rhythm of the receptive life:
+I invite you to walk … in the footsteps of the prophets, the apostles, and the Church universal, and join with them in the rhythm of the receptive life:

 I invite you to live ...
 The Receptive Life®.